- The James Watt Nanofabrication Centre @ Glasgow houses over £32M of nanofabrication

-tools in a 900 m2 clean room run as a pseudo-industrial operation by 14 technicians and 4 PhD level research technologists.
+tools in a 1350 m2 clean room run as a pseudo-industrial operation by 22 technicians & a research technologist & managed by an Executive which includes a Director, Operations Director, Business Manager & Chief Technologist.

 - Glasgow has over 35 years experience of delivering micro- and nano-fabrication (and in particular electron-beam lithography) to develop solutions in processing, nanotechnology, nanoelectronics, optoelectronics, mm-wave & terahertz, bioengineering, biotechnology, lab-on-a-chip, cleantech & energy, photovoltaics, security & defence and a host of other applications.